Do You Enjoy Sunsets?

 Yes, we want to share the good things to make them even better.
 A fabulous way to share things you find in your Inbox or on the web is via email, of course.

 But if you put all the addresses of all your friends in the To: line of an email you will not only share the email's content with these people but also everybody's address with — everybody.

 Most people prefer not to have their email address revealed, and that long To: list does not look good either.
 Move the recipients to the Cc: field, and the effect is the same only one line down.

 Make use of the Bcc: field, though, and you've become an instant privacy hero.
 All email addresses are automatically hidden!
 (If the thought that you are sending a message to people who have no idea that other people received the same message as well makes you uncomfortable, you can add a note to the beginning of the message that lists the fact — or even the recipients (minus their email addresses, of course).)

-Send an Email to Undisclosed Recipients in AIM Mail or AOL Mail
+Send an Email to Undisclosed Recipients from Gmail

-- Compose your message as you usually do and finally click Send.
+- Now type the message and its subject, and finally click Send.